chemaeleon/about/README.md

-## Computational chemistry templates
+# templates
-Welcome to my repository of scripts to generate workflows for medicinal chemistry.
-Hope you find them useful.
+This is a repoository of complete and tested python scripts to do perform standard cheminformatics tasks.

 You can use the [editor on GitHub](https://github.com/chemaeleon/about/edit/master/README.md) to maintain and preview the content for your website in Markdown files.